xchellx/TXTRFileType/README.md

 - Set the environment variable "PDNPLUGINTYPE" to "FileType" or "Effect" according to what type of plugin you are making.
 This is required to prevent post build event from failing.

 You can set this variables using either the `SETX` command or `Control Panel -> System -> Advanced System Properties -> Environment Variables`

+With the `SETX` command, it's as simple as `SETX VARIABLENAME "VARIABLECONTENT"` where `VARIABLENAME` is the name of the variable to set and `VARIABLECONTENT` is the value of the variable to set.

+With the `Control Panel` method, you just click `New` then fill in `Variable name:` and `Variable value:` and press OK.

+After adding the environment variables, restart Visual Studio if you had it open when doing this.

+For `PDNINSTALLDIR` should be where you have paint.net installed, whether that be the path to the installed version, portable version, or store version.

+For `PDNENABLEPBE` should be `"true"` if you wish to debug, otherwise keep it `"false"`.

+For `PDNPLUGINTYPE` should be `"FileType"` as this is a FileType plugin.

 ## License
 ```